JustLeader69420/JustLeader69420/README.md

 ### I enjoy messing around with electronics and software stuff :)

-I play around with electronics using Arduinos and ESPs, and sometimes, I might write/edit some code for some other projects.
+I sometimes play around with electronics using Arduinos and ESPs, or I might write/change up some code for some other projects like my 3D Printer's firmware, or simple bash/bat/whatever scripts for automation.

 Check out my Gitea instance, which I use a bit more than GitHub: https://git.jldr.eu
 Contact: https://contact.jldr.eu